 - You must store the tenant’s security deposit in an interest-accruing account.
 Then, you must pay the tenant interest if they occupy the property for at least 9 months

-- You must return the security deposit back to the tenant within 30 days of them moving out
+- You must return the security deposit money back to the tenant within 30 days of them moving out and the lease term ending

 5. Tenant Evictions

-As a landlord, you have a right to evict your tenant for violating the lease agreement.
-Common lease violations usually involve non-payment of rent, illegal acts and excessive property damage.
-Squatters, who do not pay rent or sign a lease agreement, can also go through this process.
+As a landlord, you have a right to evict tenants for violating the lease agreement.
+Common lease violations happen when a tennant fails to pay rent, illegal acts and excessive property damage.
+Squatters, who do not pay a month's rent or sign a lease agreement, can also go through this process.

 - Have a legal reason to evict your tenant